cybergarage/foreman-doc/dsl.md

 ##### Return values

-The method returns the current all configuration properties.
+The method doesn't return anything when the method is success, otherwise returns an error object.

 ## Register